makerdao/community/risk/collateral-onboarding-guide.md

 Enabling a token to be used as collateral in DCS allows any token owner to lock up tokens in a Collateral Debt Position and generate Dai stablecoins against this position.
 Additionally, it contributes to the scalability of Dai by increasing the amount of available financial backing.

-NOTE: This document contains guidance and checklists that will be require approval in an MKR Governance poll.
+NOTE: This document contains guidance and checklists that will require approval in an MKR Governance poll.
 This hasn’t yet happened at the time of writing, so there may be changes to the process described here.

 Further, this document shall be considered a living document that is adjusted as more experience is gained in adding collateral to the system, and new knowledge is available.
 For example, currently, how to add Security Tokens to the system isn’t addressed in any detail.
 The plan is to add this in a later version.